jconorgrogan/Informational-Constructivism/README.md

     *   *Operationally*, maintaining reversibility requires extra resources (error correction ~log(1/ε)) consuming capacity `C`.
 Furthermore, reversible dynamics represent a vanishingly small fraction of all possible dynamics (Typicality).
     *   Systems exhibiting **Persistence** (**Assumption:** stable operation via self-management) under complexity growth (**Saturation**) must optimize resource usage.
 The **Structure Dynamic (SUR)**, driven by minimizing operational costs (**L = K + λE**, derived from MDL and Landauer principles), thus strongly favors *effective irreversibility* (lossy processing) as the resource-efficient strategy.
 This dynamic compels the emergence of rules, complexity, and optimization to manage the **Consequences** of this effective irreversibility within the Finite State Projection.

 **In essence:** Logical coherence necessitates minimal distinction.
 Finite operational capacity forces any stable system to interact with reality via a Finite State Projection.
 Dynamics within this finite projection mathematically force Label Reuse (basis for time/memory).
-Persistence under saturation and noise, driving cost optimization (SUR), favors effective Irreversibility and compels the emergence of Structure as the means to manage its consequences and maintain stable self-reference.
+The assumption of Persistence under saturation and noise, driving cost optimization (SUR), favors effective Irreversibility and compels the emergence of Structure as the means to manage its consequences and maintain stable self-reference.
+Thus, the argument derives the characteristics necessary for a reality capable of supporting finite, persistent systems capable of memory and complexity management.

 ---